 TIPS FOR HEAT WAVE WATERING

-Summer is busy but do your best to adhere to an early morning or late afternoon watering schedule once the heat of day subsides.
+- Summer is busy but do your best to adhere to an early morning or late afternoon watering schedule.
+Especially once the heat of day subsides.
 Plants need to recover from the heat before they can really drink up.
-If you're pressed and need to water midday and are using a hose, remember to let the water run for a few minutes to clear heated liquid.
+If you're pressed and need to water midday using a hose, remember to let the water run for a few minutes.
+This will clear heated liquid.

-This is no time for a spritz and go.
-You need to water deeply and thoroughly so that soil is wet down to 4-6 inches deep where root are likely to be.
+- This is no time for a spritz and go.
+You need to water deeply and thoroughly so that soil is wet down to 4-6 inches deep.
+This is where root are likely to be.
 Anything more shallow just evaporates which is a bummer both for your water bill AND your plants.

 - When it comes to containers, we can say it often enough.
 Stick a finger into the container’s soil and if its dry below your knuckle, WATER.
 You may need to water 2 or even three times a day in a heat wave.
 Plants can often come back from drying out but let’s face it, they never really look quite the same.